 In this paper we are analyzing VSWT performance in MATLAB/SIMULINK.
 Models of the subsystems of which a variable speed wind turbine consists were developed and practical values for the various parameters were given.
 It was concluded that both theoretical considerations and experimental evidence justify the representation of the two most important variable-speed wind turbine concepts with the same model in power system dynamics simulations.
-The integration of the developed model into a power system dynamics simulation results that were obtained with the derived model were analyzed When the response of the model to a measured wind.
+The integration of the developed model into a power system dynamics simulation software package was discussed and simulation results that were obtained with the derived model were analyzed When the response of the model to a measured wind.